Tang Soo Do: Terminology and Korean commands

 In Tang Soo Do, as in Taekwondo, commands and terminology to students are often given in Korean.
-However, beginning in 1955, and again in 1973, with the formation of the WTF, Taekwondo became centrally governed and Taekwondo terminology was revised favoring Korean terminology.
-Tang Soo Do commands pre-date these revisions and many are based on Sino-Korean words.
+However, beginning in 1955, and again in 1973, with the formation of the WT, Taekwondo became centrally governed and Taekwondo terminology was revised favoring Korean terminology.
+Tang Soo Do commands predate these revisions and many are based on Sino-Korean words.

 In popular media

-Chuck Norris is one of the most famous practitioners of the martial art.
+Prolific American action movie star Chuck Norris is one of the most famous practitioners of the martial art.

 In the Karate Kid franchise, Tang Soo Do serves the basis for the fictional Karate derivative called Cobra Kai, practiced by the villainous Cobra Kai Dojo, founded by John Kreese.
 In particular Johnny Lawrence, a central antagonist of the 1984 film and one of the central protagonists of the sequel series Cobra Kai is one of the most well-known fictional practitioners of the art.
 In both appearances, Johnny Lawrence is played by William Zabka, who was trained by Pat E. Johnson for the 1984 movie.
+Zabka later formally studied Tang Soo Do after the film's release.